-Note: CAWAs are encouraged to submit all CPD activities, to accurately reflect CAWAs' commitment to the animal welfare, care, and control community.
+Note: CAWAs are encouraged to submit all CPD activities in their CAWA Recertification Activity Log, to accurately reflect CAWAs' commitment to the animal welfare, care, and control community.

 Quality Control

 A random sample of recertification applicants may be selected each year for verification of self-reported recertification activity; failure to provide verification documentation may result in a denial of recertification or other sanctions, as appropriate.